thomsonlab/popalign/README.md

 # Popalign framework

-This is a Python implementation of the Popalign framework.
+This is a Python3 implementation of the Popalign framework (this package will not run with Python2).

 ## Introduction